georgringer/news/Documentation/AdministratorManual/BestPractice/Seo/Index.rst

 EXT:news reduces the rendered hreflang attributes by using this event and checking the availability of the records.

-Check availability in fluid templates
+Check availability in Fluid templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you are building a language menu and want to check if the news record is available, you can use the ViewHelper
 :html:`<n:check.pageAvailableInLanguage language="{languageId}">`.
 A full example can look like this: